credmark/credmark-models-py/README.md

 The `@credmark.model.describe()` decorator provides a simple interface to define the model properties such as slug, version, display_name, description, developer, input, output etc so that it can be used easily by consumers and other models.

+If description is not specified, the `__doc__` string of the model's class is used for the model description.

 See example [here](https://github.com/credmark/credmark-models-py/blob/main/models/examples/address_examples.py).

 ## Model Context